Ha’a Lātūhifo / Shetland.

 Benjamin Work’s practice exemplifies the recent progress of Pasifika artists raised in Aotearoa on American sub/pop culture, while also exploring the complexities of contemporary cultural institutions and Pacific diaspora.
 Drawing on his Tongan heritage, Work has pushed his art in powerful new directions over the last decade.
 Inspired by the iconography found on cultural treasures such as ‘akau tau (war clubs), his refined, graphic paintings have sought to find new spaces and ways for audiences to engage with Tonga’s visual culture, both inside institutions and on the streets.

-Benjamin is a core member of the international art collective, TMD, and is also an active member of the Tongan art collective, No’o Fakataha.
-With a solid grounding in aerosol painting, his initial creative output centered around sub/pop-cultural influences that emerged from North America in the 1970s -1990s.
+Benjamin is a core member of the international street art collective, The Most Dedicated (TMD), and the Tongan street art collective, No’o Fakataha.
+His initial creative output centered around sub/pop-cultural influences that emerged from North America in the 1970s -1990s.
 Since then, Benjamin has continued his journey of ancestral discovery and steadily developed his interests and research into aspects of Tongan history and culture.